Little Lessons Learned by Dana

 ~ Reese Witherspoon

 One of my favourite songs recently is a song called Love God, Love People by the very talented Danny Gokey.
 As I was praying at the beginning of the pandemic, concerned about how I was to navigate the new normal, this song came to my attention.
-It became my roadmap for how to live life each day.
+It quickly became my roadmap for how to live my life each day.
 In the early days of pandemic teaching, I played this theme song every day before I Iogged on reminding myself that despite all the unknowns, loving God and loving people daily was certainly something I could do.
 As I began to ponder how to really love people, I have come up with five creative strategies we all can use that convey to others compassion and that we value them.

 Picture